 The Carlos offers a wide variety of public programs for adults related to the museum's collections and exhibitions, including lectures, gallery talk, studio workshops, tastings, and the Carlos Reads Book Club, among others.

-Enjoy afternoon tea and scones as museum curators and Emory faculty members and graduate students discuss works of art in the collections and exhibitions.
+Enjoy afternoon tea and scones as museum curators, Emory faculty members, and graduate students discuss works of art in the collections and exhibitions.
 These programs, held monthly on Tuesday afternoons at 4 p.m., are free and open to the Emory community and the public.

 Carlos Reads offers an opportunity to read and discuss great works of literature related to the museum's collections and exhibitions in an informal, small group setting, with distinguished members of the Emory faculty as guides.

 Lectures, Gallery Talks, & Classes

 The Carlos Museum offers a broad array of public programs with renowned scholars, contemporary artists and authors, practicing artists, and even renowned chefs who contextualize and enliven our collections and exhibitions.